ee227c/ee227c.github.io/index.md

 ## Updates

-* *The class and its waitlist are completely full.* Please check back later in the semester to see if enrollment will have become availability.
+* *The class and its waitlist are completely full.* Please check back later in the semester to see if enrollment will have become available.
 Visitors are permitted to audit only if there is enough space in the room.
 Please do leave available seats to enrolled students.

 ## Assingments